 The cows of County Cork are outside 300 days of the year, grazing in lush pastures and soaking up the sun and the ocean air.
 The families who run these farms don’t just tend to their herds, they care for them.
 They are deeply committed to giving them the best quality of life.

-This care is most evident in the treatment of the cows who are calving and the calves once they are born.
+This care is most evident in the treatment of the cows who are calving and of the calves once they are born.
 The average age of first calving is two years, and most farms have two calving seasons; typically a shorter season in late autumn and then a longer season from late January until April.
 The spring calving season has the advantage of nicer weather, allowing the calves to be introduced to pasture sooner.

 New calves have no immunity for the first week so they are kept in separate pens before being moved to the calf shed, where they typically stay for 12 to 14 weeks before being moved out to grass.